General Application Questions:

 For more information regarding the SUPP Monthly Payment Plan contact the Office of the Bursar.

-Refunds are generally available beginning first week of classes.
-Refunds are processed by the Bursar/Office of Student Accounts, 41 Temple Street, 3rd floor.
+Refunds are generally available beginning the second week of classes.
+Refunds are processed by the Bursar/Office of Student Accounts, 73 Tremont Street, 6th floor.
 Electronic deposit of refunds to your designated account is available and highly recommended.

 Refunds are not available prior to the first day of classes in any semester, regardless of situation as Federal regulations prohibit the releasing of federal funds to students prior to that time.
 We strongly encourage students to plan to bring sufficient funds to cover their initial month of personal expenses such as food, books and housing.